brynnb/cesium-godot/README.md

 [Cesium for Unreal](https://github.com/CesiumGS/cesium-unreal).
 We are grateful to both projects and their contributors for the foundations of this work.

-Cesium for Godot is an independent community project.
+Cesium for Godot is an independent project.
 It is not an official Cesium GS or Godot Engine product and is not endorsed by either organization.

 ![3D Tiles rendered in Godot](readme_resources/NYC_Screenshot.png)